xChrisDuran/angular-books-crud-lab/README.md

 When a user goes to `/`, they should see a list of all of the books in the API.
 When a user goes to `/books/:id`, they should see a single book.
 On the `/books/:id` page, a user should be able to edit or delete a book.

 Your data (a list of books) is available at `https://super-crud.herokuapp.com/books`.
 You and your classmates will all be working with the shared API; keep that in mind as you make changes.
 If there are no books left or far too many books, feel free to reset the database by clicking [the reset button](http://super-crud.herokuapp.com/reset).
-Don't do this without warning your colleagues, though.
+Don't do this without warning your classmates over Slack, though.
 They might be puzzled why their newly created book resources aren't appearing in the database.

 ### Expectations